Apoptosis

 .
 Apoptosis triggered by internal signals: the intrinsic or mitochondrial pathway

 In a healthy cell, the outer membranes of its mitochondria display the protein Bcl-2 on their surface.
 Bcl-2 inhibits apoptosis.
+Internal damage to the cell

 causes a related protein, Bax, to migrate to the surface of the mitochondrion where it inhibits the protective effect of Bcl-2 and inserts itself into the outer mitochondrial membrane punching holes in it and causing